-"Three Tough Questions" - Mt 1:18-25 - Advent 4 - Dec 22,2013
+"More Than Just DNA" - Mt 1:18-25 - Advent 4 - Dec 28,2016

-There's an old rule of thumb in the entertainment industry that applies equally well to preaching - never follow an act that has children or animals, or worse yet, both!
-And so, given that outstanding and heartwarming presentation by the Sunday School this morning, you can see that I have a challenge here.
-How do I begin to help you unwrap Matthew's account of the birth of Jesus while at the same time keep from sounding like the Grinch busy trashing all of the Christmas gifts in Whoville?
-So much of what we celebrate at Christmas comes to us from Luke's gospel, and by comparison Matthew's account is much simpler, more drab, devoid of much of the familiar images of angels and shepherds and even a manger.

-However, it is important that every three years, following the pattern of the Revised Common Lectionary, that we do unwrap Matthew's version because it has a particular importance to our Christian faith - especially as it concerns how we understand Jesus as the Messiah, Immanuel, God with us.
+I suspect that most of us have become numb from the constant barrage of bad news in the media, now enhanced by the constant barrage of media hype seamlessly transitioning from Black Friday to Merry Christmas to Boxing Day and already to New Year's Day sales.
+Given that our eyes are pretty much glazed over and our ears firmly shut, how can I now begin to help you unwrap Matthew's account of the birth of Jesus while at the same time keep from sounding like the Grinch busy trashing all of the Christmas gifts in Whoville?
+So much of what we celebrate at Christmas comes to us from Luke's gospel, and by comparison Matthew's account of Jesus' birth is much simpler, less exciting, and more drab.
+While the magi will later bring some confusion and there is one angel featured, Matthew's account of the birth lacks the familiar images of heavenly choirs and shepherds and even a manger.
+Even with such a challenge, however, it is important that every three years (following the pattern of the Revised Common Lectionary) that we do unwrap Matthew's version because his account has a particular importance to our Christian faith - especially as it concerns how we understand Jesus as the Messiah, Immanuel, God with us.

-We are helped in that unwrapping process by recalling the world into which Matthew wrote his version of the profound event of the coming of the Messiah.
-People had been for years building up an excitement over the anticipated arrival of the Messiah promised in scripture.
-They eagerly awaited a 'new' David, ready to tackle a new Goliath called the Roman occupiers, an Elijah-figure who would cure the sins and errors of their lapsed society with a thunderous prophetic word, calling down the wrath of God like a purifying fire.
+Recalling the world into which Matthew wrote his version of the profound event of the coming of the Messiah helps us to unwrap his account.
+People for years had been building up an excitement over the anticipated arrival of the Messiah promised in scripture.
+The faithful eagerly awaited a new David sent by God to tackle a new Goliath called the Roman occupiers, an Elijah-figure who would cure the sins and errors of their lapsed society with a thunderous prophetic word, calling down the wrath of God like a purifying fire.
 Many people of faith pined and longed for horsemen of the apocalypse to come and purge the earth - especially to purge it of those 'other' people who were committing all the nastiness.
-There was a passionate desire for a Holy Invasion, a tromp-tromp of God-sized combat boots crushing out all evil along with the grapes of wrath in an effort to win the hearts and minds of sinners.
+There was a passionate desire for a Holy Invasion, a tromp-tromp-tromp of God-sized combat boots crushing out all evil along with the grapes of wrath in an effort to win the hearts and minds of sinners.